MicrosoftDocs/windows-dev-docs/hub/powertoys/administrator.md

 ---
-title: PowerToys Administrator mode for Windows 10
+title: PowerToys administrator mode for Windows 10
 description: For PowerToys to work with an app running in elevated admin mode, PowerToys must be run in administrator mode as well. ms.date: 12/02/2020 ms.topic: article